kaegi/alass/README.md

 you can align subtitles to movies in different languages.

 `alass` stands for  "Automatic Language-Agnostic Subtitle Synchronization".
+The theory and algorithms are documented in my [bachelor's thesis](documentation/thesis.pdf) and summarized in my [bachelor's presentation](documentation/slides.pdf).

 ## Executable for Windows (64-bit)